ashutoshroy02/Beat-Bubble/README.md

 ### **Contributing**
 Contributions are welcome!
 If you’d like to improve the project:
 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
+2. Create a new branch: `
-3. Commit your changes: `git commit -m "Add your feature"`.
+3. Commit your changes: `
-4. Push the branch: `git push origin feature/your-feature-name`.
+4. Push the branch: `
 5. Submit a pull request.

 ---